NSSAC/EpiHiper/docs/index.rst

 .. image:: _static/epihiper-icon.png
    :alt: NSSAC-logo

 EpiHiper captures a discrete-time, contagion model evolving over a network.
-For given population and contact network, the model incorporates an **transmission process** (contagion) and a **within-host progression process**.
+For given population and contact network, the model incorporates a **transmission process** (contagion) and a **within-host progression process**.
 Furthermore EpiHiper supports **programmable interventions**.
 Interventions are supported through a flexible and general framework for specifying intervention targets of sub-populations or contacts and a rich set of **actions** that can be associated to interventions to modify states.
 Additionally, it permits per-person or per-edge, customizable traits that can be used to influence when interventions trigger, or that can serve as conditions for actions to be executed.

 .. toctree::
    :maxdepth: 2